 Digital trip planning and electronic navigation with GAIA GPS

 Want to have access at your fingertips at all times?
-With GAIA GPS you can have access to a catalogue of topo maps, satellite imagery and other information.
+With GAIA GPS you can have access to a catalogue of topo maps, satellite imagery, and other information.
 Gain access to premium GAIA GPS.
-With Yamnuska’s partnership agreement you can go one step further which will allow you to tap in to the worlds best collection of specialized maps, overlays and tracks all which are available for offline use and can be printed off for back up in the field.
+With Yamnuska’s partnership agreement, you can go one step further which will allow you to tap into the world’s best collection of specialized maps, overlays, and tracks all of which are available for offline use and can be printed off for backup in the field.

 Goals and Objectives:

 - Basic functions of GPS (smartphones) and how they work

 - Route Planning using Gaia & Google Earth

 - Setting waypoints and creating a track on the smartphone.

 - What to do when the GPS doesn’t work

 - Use of the GPS in the field